 Redesigned ‘New Inquiry’ emails

 When a potential client reaches out through the contact form on your website, you will receive an updated notification email that’s easier to read and to take action on.
-Click on the “Time to follow up” button to go directly to the client’s workspace where you can quickly respond to your inquiry with an email or workflow.
+Click on the “Time to follow up” button to go directly to the client’s workspace where you can quickly respond to your inquiry with an email or automation.